 - Object Storage: Object storage lets you store videos, songs, and files online.
 Monthly bandwidth and storage up to 1 TB.

-- Load Balancers: Load balancers are good for minimizing errors or downtime by balancing servers.
+- Load Balancers: Load balancers help minimize errors and downtime by distributing server workload.
 It’s $10.00 per month.

 Vultr High Frequency